-If the cluster uses 3scale for API authentication, monitoring and billing, you must ask the managing organization for all relevant 3scale credentials.
+If the cluster uses 3scale for API authentication, monitoring and billing, you must ask the managing organization for all relevant 3scale credentials - secret token, service ID, version header and API service token.

 If the cluster uses MongoDB Cloud Manager for monitoring and backup, you must ask the managing organization for the Group ID and the Agent API Key.
 (Each Cloud Manager "group" has its own Group ID.
 A Group ID can contain a number of Agent API Keys.
 It can be found under Settings - Group Settings.
 It was recently added to the Cloud Manager to allow easier periodic rotation of the Agent API Key with a constant Group ID)